 How do managers keep track of so many variables, especially as companies scale?
 A significant number of them uses Jira... and some of them use Jira components.

 - What are Jira components and why should you care?

 - Jira components vs. labels and custom fields

-- Some components examples, because we must
+- Some Jira components examples

 - How it can be hard using components in Jira